Rehearsal and Performance Guidelines

 Lecterns & Microphones

-Arrangements to use a lectern or microphone on stage must be made through the Scheduling Office at the time setup information is provided.
+Arrangements to use a lectern or microphone on stage must be made through the Scheduling Office at the time setup information is provided, as soon as possible, or at least 10 business days prior to the first date that the equipment is needed.
 Corbett Auditorium, PCT, Cohen Family Studio Theater and the Werner Recital Hall are equipped with wireless microphones for the purpose of PA amplification only.
 Instrumental amplification is not supported through Performance Management.

 Risers